xor-function/Black-Hole/README.md

 # EVENT_HORIZON

-A client that for one that wishes to upload to BLACK_HOLE.
+A client for one that wishes to upload to BLACK_HOLE.
 It performs the neccesary encryption on the files to be uploaded, then uses curl along with OpenSSL and the public key to generate a url post request that contains the three required parameters.